 Navigating My Way Into Adulthood.

-My last year of high school would finally see me begin my long awaited departure from the Kingdom Hall and the Yorkdale congregation.
-I had worked as a vendor selling concessions during the Blue Jays inaugural season in 1977 and I missed a lot of meetings that summer.
+During my last year of high school I would finally begin my long awaited departure from the Yorkdale congregation.
+I worked as a vendor selling concessions during the Blue Jays inaugural season in 1977 and I missed quite a few meetings at the Kingdom Hall that summer.
 Whenever the Jays played a weekend series at home and if the weather was good, I would work all four games.
-I would be missing both the Thursday and Sunday meetings as well I would not be going out into service.
+I would miss the Thursday and Sunday meetings as well I would not be going out into service.

 God, how I loved those Blue Jays homestands.

-Working at the ballpark was a real eye opener for me and I realized during that summer that there was so much I was missing out on.
-I was now earning my own pocket money and I was slowly and gradually beginning to taste freedom.
-The freedom from both my fanatical mother and her controlling religion.
+Working at the ballpark was a real eye opener for me.
+I realized during that summer that there was so much I was missing out on.
+I was earning my own pocket money and I was gradually beginning to taste freedom.
+The freedom from both my fanatical mother's regime and her controlling cult like religion.

 It tasted great.

 Although, I still had to tread cautiously as I was still living under my mother’s roof.
-There were still rules I had to obey and I was in no position to be out on my own.
+I still had rules I had to follow because I was in no position to be out on my own.

 Remember, I was only earning peanuts selling peanuts.

-I was now just sporadically going to the meetings, but I was no longer going out into service or giving bible talks.
-I was now just associating with my one Witness friend who like me also began pulling away from the Kingdom Hall.
+I was now sporadically going to the meetings and I was no longer going out into service or giving bible talks.
+I was now only associating with my one Witness friend who like me also began pulling away from the Kingdom Hall.
 It was as if a switch had been flipped inside both of our heads at the same time and together we were both turning off the JW way of life.

-At the few meetings I did attend, many friends now considered me a bad influence and were not so eager to be seen in my company.
-All of their self-righteous my shit doesn’t stink attitude only concealed the hypocrisy within their own lives.
-Sure, they were all nice to me when they saw me, but they wanted nothing to do with me outside of the Kingdom Hall.
+At the few meetings I did attend, many friends now considered me a bad influence and they were not so eager to be seen in my company.
+Their self-righteous my shit doesn’t stink attitude only concealed the hypocrisy within their own lives.
+Sure, they were all nice to me when they saw me at a meeting, but they wanted nothing to do with me outside of the Kingdom Hall.

 So where are they all now?

-The Witnesses publish many bible study aids; I know this to be a fact because I myself was forced to study so many of them.
-Too many in fact.
-Back in 1976 the Witnesses published a little red hardcover book titled 'Your Youth Getting the Best of It'.
+The Witnesses publish many bible study aids; I know this to be a fact because I myself was forced to study too many of them.
+In 1976 the Witnesses published a little red hardcover book titled 'Your Youth Getting the Best of It'.
 The 192 page book was written to help teenagers navigate their way into adulthood.
-At the time I too was a sixteen year old teenager also preparing to navigate my way into adulthood.
+At that time I too was a sixteen year old teenager also preparing to navigate my way into adulthood.

 However, I would be doing it my own way.